Dorian8013/algo/docs/deploy-from-script-or-cloud-init-to-localhost.md

 - `METHOD`: which method of the deployment to use.
 Possible values are local and cloud.
 Default: cloud.
 The cloud method is intended to use in cloud-init deployments only.
 If you are not using cloud-init to deploy the server you have to use the local method.

-- `ONDEMAND_CELLULAR`: "Connect On Demand" when connected to cellular networks.
-Boolean.
-Default: false.

-- `ONDEMAND_WIFI`: "Connect On Demand" when connected to Wi-Fi.
-Default: false.

-- `ONDEMAND_WIFI_EXCLUDE`: List the names of any trusted Wi-Fi networks where macOS/iOS IPsec clients should not use "Connect On Demand".
-Comma-separated list.

-- `STORE_PKI`: To retain the PKI. (required to add users in the future, but less secure).
-Default: false.

 - `DNS_ADBLOCKING`: To install an ad blocking DNS resolver.
-Default: false.

-- `SSH_TUNNELING`: Enable SSH tunneling for each user.
 Default: false.

 - `ENDPOINT`: The public IP address or domain name of your server: (IMPORTANT!
 This is used to verify the certificate).
 It will be gathered automatically for DigitalOcean, AWS, GCE, Azure or Vultr if the `METHOD` is cloud.
 Otherwise you need to define this variable according to your public IP address.